 Radiation therapy uses high-powered energy beams, such as X-rays or protons, to kill cancer cells.
 The energy can come from X-rays, protons or other sources.
 Radiation therapy is often combined with chemotherapy as the primary treatment for locally advanced cervical cancers.
 It can also be used after surgery if there's an increased risk that the cancer will come back.

 Radiation therapy can be given:

 - Externally, called external beam radiation therapy.
 A radiation beam is directed at the affected area of the body (external beam radiation therapy)

 - Internally, by placing a device filled with radioactive material inside your vagina, usually for only a few minutes (brachytherapy)

 - Both externally and internally.

-Premenopausal women may stop menstruating and begin menopause as a result of radiation therapy.
-If you might want to get pregnant after radiation treatment, ask your doctor about ways to preserve your eggs before treatment starts.
+If you haven't started menopause yet, radiation therapy might cause menopause.
+If you might want to consider becoming pregnant after radiation treatment, ask your doctor about ways to preserve your eggs before treatment starts.